Who Needs Genetic Testing for Cancer?

 - Ashkenazi Jewish ancestry

 If family history raises red flags, your doctor (or your relative’s doctor) will probably recommend meeting with a genetic counselor for genetic counseling.
-At Rocky Mountain Cancer Centers, our genetic counselors will be able to pinpoint further the odds of having a genetic mutation that raises your risk of certain types of cancers.
+Genetic counselors will be able to pinpoint further the odds of having a genetic mutation that raises your risk of certain types of cancers.
 Based on your genetic counselor’s findings, they will share whether or not they recommend testing.

 Are You Emotionally Prepared to Handle the Results?